U100 WYOO AM/FM Minneapolis/St. Paul Revisited

 Just before midnight on Wednesday, September 15, 1976, U100 night DJ JoJo Gunne played the station’s signature song: Led Zeppelin’s “Stairway to Heaven.”
 At it’s conclusion, JoJo thanked the audience, saying “Remember, I love ya”, kissing the microphone, and then “We gone, bye bye” into Joe Cocker’s “With a Little Help from My Friends.”
 At the song’s conclusion, just a hurried Legal ID: “WYOO AM and FM stereo Richfield now leaves the air.”
 The transmitter was quickly turned off, presumably to comply with the 12:00:00 deadline.
 Just like that, the greatest radio station in Twin Cities history was gone forever.
 Across town, KDWB overnight DJ Mark Ranier gleefully announced “and they just went down for the last time!”

 At 6:00AM on September 16, KDWB began their 101.3 FM simulcast as “The All New KDWB, FM-101 and AM-63.”
 On Monday, September 20, WAYL assumed control of the 980 AM frequency.
 I find it amazing how a station that was on the air for barely 2 years had such a profound effect on Twin Cities radio and it’s listeners.
 To this day, people in Minnesota still remember and reminisce about “The Boogie Station”, “Fun Lovin’ Super U”, “The Acapulco Gold Countdown”, and of course “Boogie Check.”
-For those of us lucky enough to grow up in that time and place, the day the music died was exactly 40 years ago today.
+For those of us lucky enough to grow up in that time and place, this was the day the music died.
 Right On, Supah Yeww!

 Holiday Brand Electronics